 Finally, I organized my notes and formulated a proposal for a new entity, “women4women-knitting4peace.”
 The Chautauqua Department of Religion embraced the proposal and agreed to sponsor the program the following summer.

-We continue to expand, attracting new members to our work and making personal deliveries in more and more communities around the world.
+We continue to expand, attracting new members to our work and making personal deliveries in more and more communities around the world and close to home.
 We hope you will join our quiet revolution.
-We are committed to our simple instruments of peace-making: prayer, compassion, community, crochet hooks & knitting needles -- we believe they are more powerful than bullets, tanks, and bombs.
-We know we are crafting global Peace while we knit together the Beloved Community, one stitch at a time.
+We are committed to our simple instruments of peace-making: prayer, compassion, community, and the needles of our various crafts – we believe these are more powerful than bullets, tanks, and bombs.
+We know we are crafting global Peace while we knit together the Beloved Community, one stitch and one person at a time.